 - Animal droppings

 The rule is simple and forgiving: in the general area, you can remove any loose impediment without penalty.
-Get it out of your line of sight, or move it away from from your backswing.
-Just pick It up and toss the impediment it to a designated an area that isn't apart of your of your line for your next shot..
+Get it out of your line of sight, or move it away from your backswing.
+Just pick it up and toss the impediment to a designated area that isn't part of your line for your next shot.

-But what happens If you accedentrymove the ball when you move impediment?
+But what happens if you accidentally move the ball when you move an impediment?

-This is an amazing part ot the Golf rules that is designed to help help golfers in the general are more frequently than you think.
-This is one of the most misunderstood rules for amatuer golfers -- but, we got your back.
-The VAST majority of golfs beleive that if you move the ball while you re picking up an mpvemnt you must incur a eenply.
-However, contrary to a common myth, you do not necesarl get a penalty.
+This is an amazing part of the Golf rules that helps golfers in the general area more frequently than you might think.
+Contrary to a common myth, you do not necessarily get a penalty.
 According to Rule 15.1, if your 'reasonable' removal action - like gently brushing a leaf away - causes your ball to move, there’s no penalty.
-You simply must pick up your ball and replace it on its original spot.
+You simply must pick up your ball and replace it in its original spot.
 That's it!
-NO pentaly!
-Let talk that throih in an exple.
+No penalty!

-Here's how this would apply to your nornmaly play.
-Let's say Your ball is touching a small pebble on the fairway.
+Here's how this would apply to your normal play.
+Let's say your ball is touching a small pebble on the fairway.
 As you carefully flick the pebble away with your finger, the ball moves an inch.
-All you ave o a ti simplypick up the golf ball, put it back where it was before it moved,. and then go a head and play your next shot with no stroke penalty attached.
+All you have to do is simply pick up the golf ball, put it back where it was before it moved, and then go ahead and play your next shot with no stroke penalty attached.

 The Buried Treasure: Dealing with an Embedded Ball